swiftlang/swift-package-manager/Documentation/Usage.md

 `jpeg` is a keg-only formula, meaning it won't be linked to `/usr/local/lib`, and you'll have to link it manually at build time.

-Just like in the previous example, `mkdir Sources/CJPEG`, and add the following `module.modulemap`:
+Just like in the previous example, run `mkdir Sources/CJPEG` and add the following `module.modulemap`:

     module CJPEG [system] {